rock-core/tools-pocolog2msgpack/README.md

 ## Install

-TODO There is no package set that provides libmsgpack-dev yet.
+TODO This is not the final solution yet.
+It should be possible to install this tool with autoproj but there is no package set that provides libmsgpack-dev yet.

 Dependencies are